 Your solicitor will ask you about how the accident happened, and they will collect evidence to prove what caused the injuries.
 Your solicitor will then identify who is legally responsible.
 Based on the severity of the injuries and other expenses, the solicitor will work out how much money can be claimed.

 We can help you make an injury claim, on a No Win No Fee basis.

 Companies that manufacture children's toys are held to a higher standard of safety and have a special responsibility to ensure their products are safe for use by children.
 Despite this, each year around 35,000 British children are injured in accidents involving toys.

 Dangerous and defective toys are a frequent source of accidents involving children.
-Where the danger or defect results from negligence of other breach by the manufacturer, a claim may be brought on behalf of the child, under the UK's product liability laws that address defective product claims.
+If your child is injured by a danger or defect results from negligence of other breach by the manufacturer, you can claim compensation on behalf of your child, under the UK's product liability laws that address defective product claims.

 Examples of defective or dangerous toys include those with sharp edges, those that have been manufactured using harmful materials, and toys assembled using sub-standard production techniques that may cause them to break or splinter during play.

 What are the risks posed by dangerous toys?